Kushagra614/CurrencyCalculator/README.md

-I'd be glad to create a README for your currency calculator C++ program, incorporating the best aspects of the provided responses and addressing potential shortcomings:

-**README**

 **Currency Converter**

 This C++ program is a simple and user-friendly currency converter that allows you to convert between various currencies: